datatrails/datatrails-python/docs/runner/subjects_count.rst

 Count all subjects that have the required signature.

-The display_name is optional.
+The :code:`display_name` is optional.

-The 'print_response' setting should be specified as True in order to see the results.
+The :code:`print_response` setting should be specified as :code:`True` in order to see the results.

 .. code-block:: yaml